 I love and have an interest in abstraction and branches of mathematics that tend to high levels of abstraction.
-Consequently, I have interests in areas such as representation theory, category theory, topology, functional analysis, algebraic geometry and recently tropical geometry.
+Consequently, I have interests in areas such as representation theory, category theory, topology, and functional analysis.
 My research vision, relies on exploiting tools from these areas not only to visualize and represent information in ways that can provide new insights about how to do processing, but also to find new ways in which to teach and communicate ideas, concepts and methods useful to solve problems in engineering.
 Nowadays, my interests aligned naturally with geometric deep learning, where I have been recently exploiting tools from representation theory (see our papers: paper1, paper2) and graph limit theory (see our paper) for the analysis of convolutional architectures and graph neural networks.
 In the near term I will be working in topological signal processing and topological data analysis too.
 More information about my recent research is available here.

 - Video presentation for ICASSP 2021 about the paper “Stability of Algebraic Neural Networks to Small Perturbations” is available. [video]

 - My joint work with professor Alejandro Ribeiro about “Algebraic Neural Networks: Stability to Deformations” was presented at the seminar “Physics meets Machine Learning” at CERN. [video]

 - New paper accepted: A. Parada-Mayorga and A. Ribeiro, “Stability of Algebraic Neural Networks to Small Perturbations” ICASSP 2021. [link]